 Best museums in Paris

 The primary colours, exposed pipes and air ducts make the Centre Pompidou one of the best-known sights in Paris.
-Pompidou (or 'Beaubourg') holds the largest collection of modern art in Europe, rivalled only in its breadth and quality by MoMA in New York.
-The multi-disciplinary concept of the modern art museum (the most important in Europe), library, exhibition and performance spaces, and repertory cinema was also revolutionary.
-Entrance to the forum is free (as is the library, which has a separate entrance), but you now have to pay to go up the escalators.
+Pompidou – known to locals as simply ‘Beaubourg’ – contains the largest collection of modern art in Europe, rivalled only in breadth and quality by MoMA in New York.
+The idea of combining a modern art museum, library, exhibition and performance space and cinema in one multi-purpose complex was also revolutionary.
+It’s free to get in (and the same goes for the library, which has a separate entrance), but you have to pay to go up the escalators.

-The world's largest museum is also its most visited, with an incredible 8.1 million visitors in 2017.
-It is a city within the city, a vast, multi-level maze of galleries, passageways, staircases and escalators.
-It's famous for the artistic glories it contains within (like the Mona Lisa), but the museum is a masterpiece in itself - or rather, a collection of masterpieces modified and added to from one century to another.
-Some 35,000 works of art and artefacts are on show, split into eight departments and housed in three wings; the main draw, though, is the painting and sculpture.
+The world’s largest museum is also its most visited, with some 10.1 million passing through the iconic pyramid in 2018 alone.
+It’s a city within a city, a vast, multi-level maze of galleries, passageways, staircases and escalators.
+Famous of course for all its glorious art – hello Mona Lisa – the Louvre is also a masterpiece in itself, or rather, a collection of masterpieces modified and added to from one century to another.
+Some 35,000 works of art and artefacts are on show, split into eight departments and housed across three wings.
+The main draw, though, is the painting and sculpture.
 Be sure to check the website or lists in the Carrousel du Louvre to see which galleries are closed on certain days to avoid missing out on what you want to see.

 The old Belle Époque Orsay train station was converted into the Musée D’Orsay in 1986 to house one of the world’s largest collections of Impressionist and Post-impressionist art.
-Aside from works by Monet, Renoir, Van Gogh and Toulouse-Lautrec, you'll find a dapper collection of decorative arts from the Art Nouveau era and a wide range of 19th-century sculpture.
-Digest it over coffee in the café behind the museum’s giant transparent clock.
+Aside from works by Monet, Renoir, van Gogh and Toulouse-Lautrec, you’ll find a dapper collection of decorative arts from the Art Nouveau era and a wide range of 19th-century sculpture.
+Wind down over coffee in the café behind the museum’s giant transparent clock.

-Opened in 2007, this architecture and heritage museum impresses principally by its scale.
-The expansive ground floor is filled with life-size mock-ups of cathedral façades and heritage buildings, and interactive screens place the models in context.
+Opened in 2007, this architecture and heritage museum impresses principally because of its scale (massive).
+The expansive ground floor is filled with life-size mock-ups of cathedral façades and heritage buildings, with interactive screens that place the models in context.
 Upstairs, darkened rooms house full-scale copies of medieval and Renaissance murals and stained-glass windows.
-The highlight of the modern architecture section is the walk-in replica of an apartment from Le Corbusier's Cité Radieuse in Marseille.
+The highlight of the modern architecture section?
+A walk-in replica of an apartment from Le Corbusier’s Cité Radieuse in Marseille.